-In today’s post I share some of my tips for antique mall shopping and their sales!
-It was super fun to actually vlog this trip the antique mall and take my followers along on a recent trip.
+In today’s post, I share some of my tips for antique mall shopping and their sales!
+It was super fun to actually vlog this trip to the antique mall, taking my followers along for the trip.

 I went to a local mall in my area called Hamiltons.
 I think it has over 200 vendors and took me about four hours to look through.